-Taking The Advantage of The Age of The Big-Data
+Taking The Advantage of The Big-Data

 Hogan et al. (2013), as said in the recent MIT Sloan Management Review article by Bersin and Chamorro-Premuzic (2019) found that the most searched talent for a great employee is: ability, likability, and drive.
 Through compiling many other sources and our own professional experiences, similarly, we also find that these traits are necessary for business, except it is done on a larger scale which will change the term 'character' into 'culture'.